a strong desire to travel and explore the world; an urge or need to seek adventure and experience new places.

-- You must provide proof of financial resources 3,000 EUR (approx. $4,400 CAD) to provide for any initial expenses at the start of your stay and to allow you to leave the country at any time during your stay in Germany.
+- You must provide proof of financial resources of 3,000 EUR (approx. $4,400 CAD) to provide for any initial expenses at the start of your stay and to allow you to leave the country at any time during your stay in Germany.

 - You must submit all the documents necessary to support your visa request.